Thomas H. Anderson (judge)

-Thomas Henry Anderson (June 6, 1848 – October 1, 1916) was an Associate Justice of the Supreme Court of the District of Columbia.
+Thomas Henry Anderson (June 6, 1848 – September 30, 1916) was an Associate Justice of the Supreme Court of the District of Columbia.

-Education and career
+Early life

-Anderson was born in Belmont County, Ohio, and attended Mount Union College.
-He was a high school principal in Cambridge, Ohio in 1871.
-He was in private practice of law in Cambridge from 1871 to 1889 and in Washington, D.C. from 1893 to 1899, interrupted by a stint as the United States Envoy Extraordinary and Minister Plenipotentiary to Bolivia from 1889 to 1893.
+Thomas Henry Anderson was born on June 6, 1848, in Belmont County, Ohio, to Amelia (née Dallas) and John Anderson.
+He attended public schools and Mount Union College.
+He taught at schools in Belmont and Guernsey counties.
+He then was a high school principal at Cambridge High School in Cambridge, Ohio, until his resignation in 1870 to finish his law studies.
+In June 1871, he was admitted to the law in Cambridge.

+Law and political career

+Anderson was in a private law practice in Cambridge with Joseph D. Taylor from 1871 to 1883.
+After Taylor joined Congress, Anderson led the practice until he started the firm Anderson & Locke with John L. Locke.
+The law firm would dissolve in April 1893.
+Anderson served as the rank of general in the staff of Ohio Governor Charles Foster.
+In 1887, he was a candidate for attorney general of Ohio.
+He was chairman of the Republican Executive Committee of Guernsey County, member of Cambridge's city council and school board, and president of multiple corporations.
+He was appointed by President Benjamin Harrison and served as the United States Envoy Extraordinary and Minister Plenipotentiary to Bolivia from 1889 to 1893.
+Following the request of James G. Blaine, he wrote the Handbook of Bolivia in 1893.
+He practiced law in Washington, D.C., from 1893 to 1899.
 He served as the United States Attorney for the District of Columbia from 1899 to 1901.

 Federal judicial service

 Anderson received a recess appointment from President William McKinley on April 23, 1901, to an Associate Justice seat on the Supreme Court of the District of Columbia (now the United States District Court for the District of Columbia) vacated by Associate Justice Charles Cleaves Cole.
 He was nominated to the same position by President Theodore Roosevelt on December 5, 1901.
 He was confirmed by the United States Senate on February 4, 1902, and received his commission on February 6, 1902.
 His service terminated on October 1, 1916, due to his death.